njh/node-red-contrib-owfs/README.md

 Install [owfs], either on the same system as Node-RED, or a system that can be reached over TCP.
 This node communicates with owfs using the owserver protocol - so owserver must be running.

+One or more owfs paths can be selected in the node edit dialog.
+Upon receiving a message on the input the node, it will request each of the values in turn from owfs and places the reading in **msg.payload**.

-The device property to read from is specified in the **msg.topic**, for example <code>28.0080BE21AA00/temperature</code>.
-The reading will be output in **msg.payload**.
+Alternatively a device path can be specified in the **msg.topic** field, for example <code>28.0080BE21AA00/temperature</code>.
+This will override any paths selected in the edit dialog.

-To trigger reading sensors periodically, use an inject node to send messages every X seconds.
+To trigger reading sensors periodically, use an Inject node to send messages every X seconds.

 Hardare Tested
 --------------